tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 to attach finalizers to Java references, and make the Garbage Collector in Haskell-land responsible for deleting them.
 Unlike local references, a global reference can be used in any thread and it is not destroyed when control returns to Java.
+In `iteratorToStream` we make the reference to the iterator global with `JNI.newGlobalRef`.
+This way, we know that the reference to the iterator remains valid while the stream is producing values.
+In principle, we don't know how many times the control flow will cross language boundaries before the stream is fully consumed in the calling context.
+Again, using a global reference is a practical way to ensure our reference remains valid throughout.

 Could we not deal with local references in the same way?
 This doesn't protect against the perils of using the local reference